valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 ---
-title: "Redis patterns example"
+title: "Valkey patterns example"
 linkTitle: "Patterns example"
-description: Learn several Redis patterns by building a Twitter clone
+description: Learn several Valkey patterns by building a Twitter clone
 weight: 20
 aliases: [
     /docs/reference/patterns/twitter-clone
 ]
 ---

-This article describes the design and implementation of a [very simple Twitter clone](https://github.com/antirez/retwis) written using PHP with Redis as the only database.
+This article describes the design and implementation of a [very simple Twitter clone](https://github.com/antirez/retwis) written using PHP with Valkey as the only database.
 The programming community has traditionally considered key-value stores as a special purpose database that couldn't be used as a drop-in replacement for a relational database for the development of web applications.
-This article will try to show that Redis data structures on top of a key-value layer are an effective data model to implement many kinds of applications.
+This article will try to show that Valkey data structures on top of a key-value layer are an effective data model to implement many kinds of applications.

-Note: the original version of this article was written in 2009 when Redis was released.
-It was not exactly clear at that time that the Redis data model was suitable to write entire applications.
-Now after 5 years there are many cases of applications using Redis as their main store, so the goal of the article today is to be a tutorial for Redis newcomers.
-You'll learn how to design a simple data layout using Redis, and how to apply different data structures.
+Note: the original version of this article was written in 2009 when Valkey was released.
+It was not exactly clear at that time that the Valkey data model was suitable to write entire applications.
+Now after 5 years there are many cases of applications using Valkey as their main store, so the goal of the article today is to be a tutorial for Valkey newcomers.
+You'll learn how to design a simple data layout using Valkey, and how to apply different data structures.

-Our Twitter clone, called [Retwis](https://github.com/antirez/retwis), is structurally simple, has very good performance, and can be distributed among any number of web and Redis servers with little efforts.
+Our Twitter clone, called [Retwis](https://github.com/antirez/retwis), is structurally simple, has very good performance, and can be distributed among any number of web and Valkey servers with little efforts.
 [View the Retwis source code](https://github.com/antirez/retwis).

 I used PHP for the example because of its universal readability.
 The same (or better) results can be obtained using Ruby, Python, Erlang, and so on.
 A few clones exist (however not all the clones use the same data layout as the